daH005/GreenChat/README.md

 - Docker

 2. Frontend:
-- Simple stack - HTML, CSS, JS
+- HTML, CSS, TS -> JS

-I don't follow the thought of just to steal the idea of Whatsapp or Telegram, this is silly.
+I don't follow the thought of just to steal the idea of Whatsapp or Telegram.
-Project is building by idea "feel what feels developers of messengers".
+Project is being develoved with the goal of feeling how real messengers are developed.

 Docker deployment steps:
 ------------------------